Oupeye Castle

 Oupeye Castle, locally known as Château d'Oupeye, lies in the town of Oupeye, in the province of Liège in the Wallonia region in Belgium.

-In 1980 the castle was restored and it now serves a cultural function for the local community.
+In 1980, the castle was restored and now serves a cultural function for the local community.

-Of the original 12th century building only the general structure of the keep remains, with its 1.70 meter thick walls.
+Of the original 12th-century building, only the general structure of the keep remains, with walls 1.70 meters thick.
 The other buildings date back to the 17th century.

-I think this a nice little castle and a stroll in the park beneath the castle offers a great view on it.
+I think this is a nice little castle, and taking a walk in the park below it provides a great view.

 Gallery